redox-os/book/src/introduction/why_redox.md

 - Restrictive license: Linux is licensed under GPL2.
 More on this in `Why MIT?`.
 - Lack of memory safety: Linux has had numerous issues with memory safety throughout time.
 C is a fine language, but for such a security critical system, C doesn't fit.

-Compared to BSD, Linux is completely frontal-lobe-missing, in every imaginable way.
-The code base is one big, ugly hack, and the design is bad in so many ways.
-We don't want such a project!

 It is no secret that we're more in favor of BSD, than Linux (although most of us are still Linux users, for various reasons).
 But BSD isn't quite there yet: most importantly, **it has a monolithic kernel, written in C**.
 This means that a single buggy driver can crash, hang, or cause damage to the system.

 > TODO: Rewrite this